developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 3. In the Source Settings dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
 4. Click **Save**.

-## Deleting an Iceberg REST Catalog Source[​](#deleting-an-iceberg-rest-catalog-source "Direct link to Deleting an Iceberg REST Catalog Source")
+## Deleting an Iceberg REST Catalog Source

 note